khalid-hussain/shaheen/chap16.md

 advancement of the Christians.
 Ferdinand's troops ravaged their lush green gardens and destroyed their crops.

-The city's leadership was in Moosa's hand and his morale boosting speech had breadth new life into the people of Granada.
+The city's leadership was in Musa's hand and his morale boosting speech had breadth new life into the people of Granada.
 Like the rest of the people, Abu Abdullah and his comrades had also accepted him as their leader and the people too had forgotten their past sins.
 The theologians, along with their students